Active Learning vs. Passive Learning – How To Create The Winning Combination (Optimize Your Language Learning – Part 3)

 You should aim at energizing yourself before you start work.

-If you wear yourself off mentally, you will send signal to your brain to actually start avoiding this activity in a future.
+If you wear yourself off mentally, you will send a signal to your brain to actually start avoiding this activity in the future.

 Aim at interviews or some funny, easily digestible shows.

 Unless you are really into politics or some “heavier” topics – then go ahead and listen to them as well.